issxmeddine/Kangaroos/README.md

 # Kangaroos #
 Particle Filters with Markov Chain Monte Carlo

 This project was developed following a course from N.Chopin at ENSAE ParisTech.
 It aims at reproducing the results from [1].
 In this paper, Knape et al. attempted to estimate population state-space models using a Particle filter Metropolis Hastings algorithm.
-They used an adaptive scheme to update the proposal of the Metropolis Hastings algorithm and improve the mixing.
+What's innovative with it is that they used an adaptive scheme to update the proposal of the Metropolis Hastings algorithm and improve the mixing.

-The code heavily relies on the package [particles](https://github.com/nchopin/particles) for the implementation of our PMMH algorithm.
+Going back to this work, you will see that it heavily relies on the package [particles](https://github.com/nchopin/particles) for the implementation of our PMMH algorithm.
+Don't hesitate to have a look at it.

 [ 1 ] Fitting complex population models by combining particle filters with Markov chain Monte Carlo - Jonas Knape, Perry de Valpine